 Intelligent Conversational Assistants

 Advances in speech recognition, natural language understanding, and speech synthesis are enabling technologies for building useful conversational agents.
 Users of technology are becoming habituated to talking to things.
-The consumer market is exploding with personal assistants and devices that allow voice interactions.
+The consumer market is exploding with dialog systems, personal assistants and devices that allow voice interactions.
 The current slate of personal assistants can assist people by, for example, answering questions and helping to schedule appointments.
 Moreover, there are task-based virtual agents that partially automate things like ordering food and making hotel reservations.
 However, these agents fall short of truly interactive, goal-based assistants that have been the focus of our research.

 PARC’s technology for interactive and collaborative interactions have taken the form of virtual agents for customer service centers, conversational interfaces for multi-function printers, and enterprise intelligent assistants among others.
 Our dialog platform has been used to implement textual chat agents as well as voice interactions handling textual, synchronous conversations with customers or users.
 Our goal is to build collaborative and cooperative agents that work together with people to accomplish their tasks providing more utility than shallow agents that lack the ability to maintain sustained interactions and context throughout a dialog.

 - Intelligent Assistants

 How the Technology Works